The Town (2010 film): Filming

 Filming began in late August 2009 in Boston.
 The former MASSBank branch located in Melrose, Massachusetts, was used as the location for the first robbery of the film, taking on the name Cambridge Merchants Bank (the exterior shots, however, are of Cambridge Savings Bank in Harvard Square).
 Filming also took place at Mohegan Sun in Uncasville, Connecticut, for casino scenes, Massachusetts Correctional Institution – Cedar Junction in Walpole, Massachusetts, for use of their visiting room, and at Anderson Regional Transportation Center in Woburn, Massachusetts, for the ending Amtrak scenes.

+Music

 Release

-The Town was shown at the Venice Film Festival and premiered at Boston's Fenway Park.
+The Town debuted at the Venice Film Festival and had its American premiere at Boston's Fenway Park.
 The film was released in the United States on September 17, 2010.